Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 pink capsules on a pink background

-Simply put, when the pathogenic and symbiotic microbiota in your gut is in harmony, your brain is relaxed, resulting in hormonal balance.
+When the pathogenic and symbiotic microbiota in your gut is in harmony, your brain is relaxed, ensuring hormonal balance.

 5. Vitamins, Minerals